 2. Drill six holes in the sides (three on each side) of the ant.
 I put one on the back part and two in the middle and left the head without any holes (for now).
 Also drill two holes in the head for the antennae.

-3. Cut six pieces of the wire hanger – approximately 2.5 inches in length- and bend each end.
+3. Here is another chance to use recycle materials in this project.
+Cut six pieces of the wire hanger – approximately 2.5 inches in length- and bend each end.